alanrogers/eghop/src/suggested.md

     for human polymorphisms that predispose to recurrent copy number variants associated with neurodevelopmental disease."

-1. [Rinker et al. 2020][rinker20:nee] Neanderthal introgression reintroduced functional ancestral alleles lost in Eurasian populations.

-    * "Our study reveals that Neanderthal introgression reintroduced thousands of lost ancestral variants with gene regulatory activity and that these RAs [reintroduced alleles] were more tolerated than NDAs [Neanderthal-derived alleles].
-Thus, RAs and their distinct evolutionary histories must be considered when evaluating the effects of introgression."

 1. [Peischi and Excoffier.
 2015][peischi15:me] Expansion load: recessive mutations and the role of standing genetic variation.